Pushing forward with our legal win for migratory birds

 The landmark Federal Court decision confirmed that the Government of Canada had failed to meet its legal obligations to protect critical habitat for migratory birds.

-However, we haven’t seen the federal government respond to our court ruling by enacting steps to protect critical habitat.
-Old-growth forests and other important ecosystems continue to be destroyed, putting migratory birds at risk.
+Since that victory, our work has not slowed.
+Over the past two years, our organizations have repeatedly returned to the federal government to underscore a fundamental truth: court rulings alone do not protect habitat.
+Despite that, we haven’t seen the federal government respond to our court ruling and take steps to protect critical habitat.
+Old-growth forests continue to be logged, other ecosystems continue to be damaged, and critical habitat for migratory birds remains at risk while implementation lags.
 Each delay increases the likelihood that legal protections will arrive too late to make a meaningful difference.

 Take action for endangered species